build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

    2. Triggers a Lambda function that moves the compromised host to a forensic security group where it is isolated for further investigation.

-## Prerequisites
+### Prerequisites

 You will need an AWS account to complete this tutorial.
 If you do not have an AWS account, create a new AWS account to get started.
 You will also need to download the sample code provided above.

-## Implementation

 ## Step 1.
-Load the initial configuration
+Load the Initial Configuration

-This tutorial makes use of an AWS CloudFormation template to provisioning initial resources.
-This is done so that you can focus only on the terraform configuraiton of your security solution.
-THe CloudFormation teamplate creates a stack.
+This tutorial makes use of an AWS CloudFormation template to provision initial resources.
+This is done so that you can focus only on the terraform configuration of your security solution.
+The CloudFormation template creates a stack.
 The stack consists of an AWS Cloud9 IDE instance.
 We use this Cloud9 instance so that everyone performing this tutorial will have the same editing and implementation experience.
-Additionally, when you implement the stack in US-WEST-2 you ensure that there is a t3.small instance.
-If the template is deployed in other regions you may need to modify the template to use another instance type if t3.small is not available.
+Additionally, when you implement the stack in US-WEST-2, you ensure that there is a t3.small instance.
+If the template is deployed in other regions, you may need to modify the template to use another instance type if t3.small is not available.

 1.1.
 Navigate to [AWS CloudFormation in the AWS Management Console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/) and create a stack by clicking the `create stack` button.

 ![Create Stack](images/0001.png)

-1.2 .
+1.2.
 Select **Upload Template File** and upload the [gd-iac-initial.yml](https://github.com/8carroll/gd-iac-terraform-initial/blob/main/gd-iac-initial.yml) file from the sample code repo provided above.
 Then click **Next**.

 ![Upload YAML file](images/0002.png)